-Understanding how well you are retaining customers will help you identify areas in which you can improve.
+Understanding how well you retain customers will help you identify areas where you can improve.
 A high rate means you are doing well in retaining customers, while a lower rate indicates something the organization needs to fix.
 This is an important metric as customer churn costs businesses millions each year.

 Those who select 1 to 6 are considered detractors.
-These are those who may have a negative view of your business, whether or not they actively share this view with others.
-If asked their opinion, they would likely not speak highly of your offerings.
+Whether or not they actively share this view with others, these may have a negative view of your business.
+They would likely not speak highly of your offerings if asked their opinion.

 Those who select 7 to 8 are considered passive.
 They feel neutral about your organization and would neither positively promote nor negatively speak about your business.
 These individuals can be ignored when determining the net promoter score.